 Recent projects include:

-Lexical Access: Morphologically complex words in Dutch (with David Embick)
+Lexical Access: Complex Verbs in Dutch (with David Embick and Jan Don)

 In a series of overt priming experiments with continuous lexical decision in Dutch, we aim to investigate how morphologically complex words are stored and accessed, and what role semantic transparency plays in the lexical representation of morphologically complex verbs.